-Each judge standing for retention returned a self-evaluation questionnaire to the Judicial Council.
+In addition, each judge standing for retention returned a self-evaluation questionnaire to the Judicial Council.
 Each judge identified a number of recent cases that the judge believed were important for evaluation, with an emphasis on jury and non-jury trials.
 The Council asked each attorney in each case to fill out an additional survey about the judge's performance in that particular case, including detailed comments about the judge's abilities.

-Council staff reviewed a series of other public records, including conflict-of-interest annual statements filed with the Alaska Public Offices Commission and separate forms filed with the court system; court case files; disciplinary proceedings; and a report on any withheld salary warrants.
-The Council also reviewed performance-related data, such as the number of peremptory challenges filed against a judge, the number of times a judge recused himself or herself from presiding over a case, and how frequently the judge was reversed on appeal in civil and criminal cases.
+Council staff reviewed a series of public records, including conflict-of-interest annual statements filed with the Alaska Public Offices Commission and separate financial disclosure forms filed with the court system; court case files; public disciplinary proceedings; and a report on any withheld salary warrants.
+The Council also reviewed performance-related data, such as the number of peremptory challenges filed against a judge, the number of times a judge recused himself or herself from presiding over a case, and how frequently a trial judge was reversed on appeal in civil and criminal cases.
+The Council also reviewed credit and criminal history records and personnel files for each judge.

-The Council encouraged the public to participate in the evaluation process, through a statewide public hearing that used the legislature's teleconference network and public meeting rooms.
+The Council encouraged the public to participate in the evaluation process, through a statewide public hearing that used the Legislature's teleconference network and public meeting rooms.
 Council members and staff made presentations to community organizations throughout the state.
 The public also commented about judges on the Council's website.

-Council staff investigated specific issues by reviewing case files, interviewing people, listening to court proceedings, and reviewing a public disciplinary case involving a judge.
-Council members interviewed some judges.
+Council staff investigated specific issues as needed.
+Additional investigation included case file review, interviewing people, and listening to court proceedings.